Inapproximability of Unique Games in Fixed-Point Logic with Counting: Conclusion

 This paper has two objectives.
 The first is to introduce a new proof idea into the arsenal of tools for CFI-constructions.
 Our main challenge was that, to prove an FPC-inapproximability result, it is not sufficient to have Duplicator maintain the standard kind of invariant used in CFI-constructions: that the two structures are always isomorphic by a bijection agreeing with all pebble pairs, except at one place where the isomorphism breaks down.
 Using techniques from graph theory and linear algebra, we have shown how Duplicator can win the $k$-pebble bijective game while only maintaining an extremely weak invariant---consistency over a very small portion of the two structures.
 Hopefully this approach can be extended to other approximation settings as well.

 The second objective is to make progress on the FPC-version of the Unique Games Conjecture.
 We have established an FPC-inapproximability gap which is competitive with recent results in ordinary complexity theory about polynomial-time approximation algorithms, yet our result holds without the assumption that $\PP \neq \NP$.
 Of course, our proof method is entirely different than the proof methods used in ordinary complexity theory---so different that the fundamental problem which is shown to be inexpressible in FPC, distinguishing $\mathcal{G}(U_1)$ from $\mathcal{G}(U_2)$, is not even $\NP$-hard.\footnote{To see this, observe that a given bundle of constraints in either structure is satisfiable if and only if a certain system of $m - \ell$ linear equations over $\fm$ is solvable.
+(Specifically, the equations express the constraint that $x^{g_1}_{v_1} - x^{g_2}_{v_2}$ in the $\ell$-dimensional affine subspace $Z(v_1, v_2) - b(v_1, v_2) + (g_1 - g_2)$.)
 In $\mathcal{G}(U_1)$, the union of all of these systems is completely satisfiable, while in $\mathcal{G}(U_2)$, they are not, so distinguishing $\mathcal{G}(U_1)$ from $\mathcal{G}(U_2)$ can be accomplished by Gaussian elimination.}

 To prove the FPC-UGC in its entirety, it will be necessary to (almost completely) eliminate the parallel, contradictory constraints between pairs of vertices.
-These simple gadgets provide Duplicator with the power to make choices, circumventing the ``uniqueness" inherent in ``Unique Games," but they kill the completeness of the inapproximability gap.
+These simple gadgets provide Duplicator with the power to make choices, circumventing the ``uniqueness" inherent in ``Unique Games," but they kill the completeness of the inapproximability gap: the more-satisfiable instance will still only have satisfiability at most $\frac{1}{2}$.
 One possible approach would be to build larger gadgets with more complicated automorphisms achieving a similar effect as these parallel constraints.
 We leave this possibility to future work.